 According to UNHCR’s 2015 report, 84,800 Bhutanese Nepalese are living in the US.

 Bhutanese Nepalese in the US

 “Bhutanese Nepalese are one of the top reason to grow Nepalese community in the US”.

 Some Facts about Nepalese American

-- 9% of all Nepalese American are below the poverty line which is higher than the average 16% of all American.
+9% of all Nepalese Americans are below the poverty line which is higher than the average 16% of all Americans.

-- The significant population of Nepalese American exist in major cities like New York, Dallas-Fort Worth, Washington DC, San Francisco, Chicago, Boston, Florida, Denver, etc.
+The significant population of Nepalese Americans exists in major cities like New York, Dallas-Fort Worth, Washington DC, San Francisco, Chicago, Boston, Florida, Denver, etc.

 The Per Capita Income of average Nepali ethnic people in comparison with all ethnic groups of America, it was found to be the fifth-lowest.